swapp0/tile256/README.md

 pip install Pillow
 ```
 See [Pillow's documentation](http://pillow.readthedocs.io) for more information.
-If pip is not installed, pip can be installed with easy_install from python's setuptools package
+If pip is not installed, please download and run the get-pip.py script.
 ```
-sudo easy_install pip
+sudo python get-pip.py
 ```